lulu-codes/A1-relational-db-scripts/docs/setup.md

     cd A1-relational-db-scripts                                             # Navigate into directory
 ```

+**Important:** Run `psql` from the root of the project folder to ensure script paths work correctly.

 #### Step 3.2 - Install PostgreSQL

 - To download and install PostgreSQL, please visit [the official site](https://www.postgresql.org/download/) if not already installed.